 See a yearly outlook of Denver Water’s Capital Construction Projects*.

 *Please note this is a preliminary list of our anticipated projects and is subject to change.

 View current Prequalified Contractor List.

-Bidding on Restricted Projects for our Secure Sites
+Bidding and Access for Restricted Projects at Denver Water’s Secure Sites

 View current Security Prequalification Contractor List.